-The following toaster oven reviews should have something for everyone across all types of personal budgets.
-We have poured over most of the customer ratings and online feedback that we could find to bring you the best rated toaster ovens on the market.
+Our reviews and ratings should have something for everyone across all types of personal budgets.
+We have poured over most of the online rankings and customer feedback that we could find to bring you the best rated toaster ovens on the market.
 Whether you need something to cook a full meal for your family or you just want something to reheat dinner and make frozen pizza, we have you covered.

 Let’s find you the best toaster oven for your kitchen.
 Here is a quick rundown of some of the models that receive the highest scores from owners in 2020.